jorgerr174/MyExpansionTeam/README-en.md

 The mobile client implemented using .NET MAUI.

 The application follows the MVVM pattern and communicates with the same REST API used by the web client.

-The mobile application provides the core functionality of the system in a mobile-oriented interface.

 ---